spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/02-hello.md

 In the `query.proto` file, the response accepts `text`.

 - Use a text editor to modify the `x/hello/keeper/grpc_query_hello.go` file that contains the keeper function.
-- On the last line of the keeper function, change the line to return "Hello, Ignite CLI!":
+- On the last line of the keeper function, change the line to return "Hello, Spellshape CLI!":

 ```go
 func (k Keeper) Hello(c context.Context, req *types.QueryHelloRequest) (*types.QueryHelloResponse, error) {